 Most often, the only way a business can grow is with a surplus of resources or time.
 Fleet management software with route optimization can make better use of both, and the results can be dramatic.

 For example, work requiring eight hours on a static route may only take five hours with dynamic routing.
 When you apply these optimizations to multiple routes over time, the savings are incredible.
-All of that extra time can be used on new clients, larger orders, or getting ahead of schedule.
+Use that extra time for new clients, larger orders, or getting ahead of schedule.

 If drivers followed the same fixed routes every day, then static route planning may be sufficient.
 Because orders may fluctuate and accidents may happen, strict adherence to a pre-set route can be inefficient and wasteful.
 Traffic and order volumes vary, and customers have a much higher expectation of timeliness and accuracy.